Upper Airway Resistance Syndrome

 When is it time to contact my doctor about Sleep Apnea?

-When you start to notice more serious symptoms of sleep apnea, it’s time to discuss this with your doctor and possibly with Dr. Gill, who is a member of the American Academy of Sleep Medicine and the American Academy of Dental Sleep Medicine.
+When you start to notice more serious symptoms of sleep apnea, it’s time to discuss this with your doctor and possibly with our doctor, who is a member of the American Academy of Sleep Medicine and the American Academy of Dental Sleep Medicine.
 Some of these signs may come from the person sleeping next to you.

 - Attention problems

 - Waking up with a dry mouth or sore throat

 - Loud snoring (more prominent with obstructive sleep apnea)

 - Episodes of breathing cessation witnessed by another person

 - Waking up with a headache in the morning

 You’ll be asked to complete a sleep history, usually helped by someone who shares your bed or someone in your household.
 We likely will also refer you to a sleep disorder center, if it looks like you’re a good candidate.
 There you will be monitored overnight as you sleep.
 You may also use a home test, which is a simplified version that measures your heart rate, blood oxygen level, airflow, and breathing patterns while you sleep.

 Are there things at home I can do to Improve my Sleep Apnea?